simesy/example_pseudopackage/README.md

 pseudo-packages.
 It is derived from how the Contenta profile sets up Drupal as a headless application.

+*Update* PreviousNext have http://drupal.org/project/pnx_media, which demonstrates this very concept.

 Contribute to the conversation here: https://github.com/contentacms/contenta_jsonapi/issues/232

 ## The problem